matm/jQuery-File-Upload-Wiki/Drop-zone-effects.md

 </div>
 ```

-The following CSS definitions will show and enlarge/reduce and highlight effect for the dropzone element:
+The following CSS definitions are an example for enlarge/reduce and highlight effects for the dropzone element:
 ```css
 .dropzone-container div {
   width: 0px;